-Hello, entrepreneurs, today we are going to discuss the business operation and SaaS customer retention importance for the B2B SaaS companies.
 The B2B SaaS companies are those who handle business to business operations.
-Like, they provide business to another business house, they won’t directly deal with the final customer on the line.
-If you are running or planning to start a B2B SaaS company, then you need to understand the churn out rate and importance of SaaS customer retention into the business.
+Like, they provide services to another businesses, they don't directly deal with the end consumer.
+If you are running or planning to start a B2B SaaS company, then you need to understand the churn out rate and importance of customer retention.

 Like every other business in B2B SaaS, it is very important to have happy and satisfied customers for the successful business.
 To manage the customers it is very important for B2B SaaS companies to have a proper knowledge of the churn out rate.
 The churn rate basically means those customers who had left the business or have canceled the order.
 For a successful business, it is ideal to maintain zero churn rate, which very impossible to achieve.